Macoun Field Club members from days gone by (pre-1990)

 Jen graduated from the University of Guelph, and in a moment of inspiration chose for her Masters’ research an obscure little plant with a disjunct distribution that would take her from the wild northern shore of Lake Superior to the farthest tip of the Yukon in one jump.
 She found her tiny False Asphodel in many fabulous settings, including Kluane National Park (with Arnold Gaertner, at right).

-Jen has since settled in Whitehorse.
+Jen then settled in Whitehorse.
 In the summer of 2006 she has been searching for another elusive plant in a place so remote her crew had to be helicoptered in with their canoes.
 The river was fabulous, she says, “running fast and shallow and clear, with banks lined with fireweed flowers whose vibrant pink petals fell into the aquamarine water, and floated alongside the canoe.
 How energizing and healing it is to be out in the wilderness.”

 Shelby Banner, end of the 1980s and start of the 1990s